Starting Harvey

 ✓ Workspace: /home/user/myproject

-✓ Knowledge base: harvey/knowledge.db
+✓ Knowledge base: agents/knowledge.db

 ✓ Loaded HARVEY.md as system prompt